← Back to BlogParenting by Age

 • Guidance, not surveillance

-Social Media Blocked Unblocked
+Social Media Blocked Blocked (can unlock when ready)

-Forums Blocked Unblocked
+Forums Blocked Blocked

-Public Chat Blocked Unblocked
+Public Chat Blocked Blocked

-Private Messaging Blocked Unblocked
+Private Messaging Blocked Blocked

 Gaming Allowed Allowed